-But if your contractor is in a sales role in Hungary and frequently concluding contracts with local customers on your behalf, that could result in PE and corporate tax on earnings.
-It is less likely with a contractor than a full-time employee but still is worth being aware of the possibility.
+But if your contractor is in a sales role in Hungary and frequently concludes contracts with local customers on your behalf, that could result in PE and corporate tax on earnings.
+It is less likely with a contractor than with a full-time employee but still is worth being aware of the possibility.

 Contractor Taxation has a global network of umbrella companies, including in Hungary, who are ready to hire the contractor and administer all the tasks related to taxes, payments and contributions.
 As a company looking to hire remote workers in Hungary, you can recommend to the new hire that an umbrella company be used to assist with the relationship.